 Leaders can often see if a change delivers on its promise of doing something better.
 Processing time indeed shortened, sales indeed went up, etc. The second part is the tough one – was it the best use of the money?
 Very often ideas get implemented in the excitement of seeing improvements without taking stock of the total cost across the organization and comparing that with the net income improvement produced by the new shiny thing.

 The part of the decision making process that typically gets overlooked is the analysis that answers those questions.
-Of course if there is something that’s critically broken that has to be fixed now, there’s no real opportunity for that hard look.
+Of course if there is something that’s critically broken that must be fixed now, there’s no real opportunity for that hard look.
 You’ve got to fix it now.
 Understood.
 But let’s be honest: most of the time that’s not the case.

 Tools that are available to answer that question – besides reining in the boundless enthusiasm that you don’t want to discourage – include: